newclarity/sunrise/README.md

 	- Note that using the `add_static_action()` method enforces an underscore prefix on methods to indicate the method should be considered _non-public_ for external users of the class.
 For more on Static Actions and Filters such as how to handle priorities other than 10 and how to change the hook name [see details]().

-- **Multiuse Field** - Fields in Sunrise are either specific to a Form or they are Multiuse Fields meaning they can be added to multiple forms by name.
-To register a Multiuse Field use `Sunrise::register_field()` method vs. the `Sunrise::register_form_field()` method, the latter of which registers the Field and associates it exclusively with the most recently registered Form.
+- **Multiform Field** - Fields in Sunrise are either specific to a Form or they are Multiform Fields meaning they can be added to multiple forms by name.
+To register a Multiform Field use `Sunrise::register_field()` method vs. the `Sunrise::register_form_field()` method, the latter of which registers the Field and associates it exclusively with the most recently registered Form.

 - **Helper Classes and Methods** - Helper Classes are classes with only `static` methods designed to contribute their methods to the `Sunrise` class to enable the streamlined API of Sunrise.
 Within Sunrise all helper classes are found in the `/helper/` subdirectory and are named with a leading underscore to indicate they are not designed to be referenced by name directly outside of the class file itself.
 To add a helper class you simple register it with `Sunrise::register_helper( $class_name );` and then all it's `static` methods can be called via the `Sunrise` class.
 However, if you do this be sure [to prefix your method names](http://nacin.com/2010/05/11/in-wordpress-prefix-everything/) with your plugin's or theme's own unique prefix.